maickyp/maickyp/README.md

 ## I am Tapatío, good friend, and Tea Lover!!

-- 🔭 I've recently gotten my bachelor degree in Electronics!
+- 🔭 Regardless my bachelor degree, I like to learn from several sources and topics.
-- 🌱 I’m currently learning everything about life and after-school life
+- 🌱 I’m currently learning everything about life and after-school life.
-- 👯 I’m looking for a full time job either electronics or software dev.
+- 👯 I love spend a time with a cup of tea and bunch of code.
-- 🥅 2021 Goals: Update my knowledge about micros and get a job in professional industry
+- 🥅 2022 Goals: Master my knowledge and get promoted in my job, also push myself and learn new technologies about programming.
 - ⚡ Fun fact: I love learning all kind of stuff, the more "useless" it seems, the more I'm interested.

 ### Spotify Playing 🎧